wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 	chef generate template webserver Default.htm

 Now navigate to the C:\chef\cookbooks\webserver\templates\default\Default.htm.erb file.
-Edit the file by adding some simple “Hello World” HTML code, and then save the file.
+Edit the file by adding some simple "Hello World" HTML code, and then save the file.